Category Archives: British Royals

 Katharine the Quene.

 Catherine died on January 7, 1536, at the age of 50.
 Rumors were circulated that she had been poisoned.
 Her embalmer described her heart as “quite black and hideous to look at” with a “black round body stuck to the outside.”
 Modern doctors have agreed that her heart’s discoloration was due to cancer.
 Catherine was buried at Peterborough Cathedral on January 29, 1536, but her daughter Mary was not allowed to attend her funeral.
 A cortege from Kimbolton Castle brought Catherine’s remains to Peterborough Abbey, now Peterborough Cathedral.
 It was the nearest great religious place and Henry did not want to move her remains to London as it would have given the wrong message.
 The cortege was covered in black velvet, pulled by six horses, and accompanied by 50 servants in suits made of black fabric, carrying banners and torches.
-The cortege was met by four bishops and six abbots, and 1,000 candles lit up the abbey, where three masses were held as part of the funeral.
+Catherine’s cortege was met by four bishops and six abbots.
+One thousand candles lit up the Peterborough Abbey and three masses were held as part of the funeral.

 Catherine was buried in an elaborate black marble tomb gilded with gold.
-The gold was later stolen by Oliver Cromwell’s soldiers during the English Civil War.
+Oliver Cromwell’s soldiers stole the gold during the English Civil War.
 The marble tomb survived into the 18th century when it was taken apart by one of the deans of the cathedral for the floor of his summer house.
-In 1895, Katharine Clayton, the wife of one of the canons at the cathedral, decided something should be done to restore Catherine’s tomb, so she launched an appeal for Katharines/Katherines/Catherines around England to donate money towards the project.
+In 1895, Katharine Clayton, the wife of one of the canons at the cathedral, decided something should be done to restore Catherine’s tomb.
+She launched an appeal for Katharines/Katherines/Catherines around England to donate money towards the project.
 Every year around the anniversary of her death, a service commemorating Catherine of Aragon’s life is held at Peterborough Cathedral.
-Catherine’s grave is visited by many people each year, some of who leave flowers and pomegranates, Catherine’s heraldic symbol.
+Catherine’s grave is visited by many people each year, mamy leaving flowers and pomegranates, Catherine’s heraldic symbol.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.